-If y’all read my post about how I’ve been saving HUNDREDS of Dollars every month, you all know how serious I am about saving and stretching these coins.
-This year I planned a vacation to Los Angeles for $500 (give or take) and I want to give you the tea on how to plan a vacation on a budget.
+If you guys read my post about how I’ve been saving HUNDREDS of Dollars every month, you all know how serious I am about saving and stretching these coins.
+This year I planned a vacation to Los Angeles for $500 (give or take) and I want to share with you how I kept costs low.

 Stalk the tickets prices